ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/windowsperf_sampling_cpython_spe/windowsperf_sampling_cpython_spe_example_1.md

 ---
 layout: learningpathall
 title: WindowsPerf sample using SPE example
-weight: 6
+weight: 5
 ---

 ## Example 1: Sample CPython using SPE

-You can use the [CPython](https://github.com/python/cpython) binary that you built from source in debug mode to compute a large integer number called a [Googolplex](https://en.wikipedia.org/wiki/Googolplex).
-This is a good way to stress CPython to test the profiling capabilities.
+A good way to stress CPython to test the profiling capabilities is to use the [CPython](https://github.com/python/cpython) binary that you built from source in debug mode to compute a large integer number called a [Googolplex](https://en.wikipedia.org/wiki/Googolplex).

-The steps are:
+To do this, follow these steps:

-- Pin the `python_d.exe` interactive console to an arbitrary CPU core and calculate `10^10^100`.
+* Pin the `python_d.exe` interactive console to an arbitrary CPU core and calculate `10^10^100`.
-- Run counting and sampling to obtain event information.
+* Run counting and sampling to obtain event information.

 ### Pin CPython to CPU core 1